-Turner Falls is located in the heart of Chickasaw Country and in the midst of the Arbuckle Mountains.
-It’s not a far drive at all from the Dallas-Fort Worth area and is a popular destination for North Texas folks to go.
-It’s very pretty there and the beautiful scenery is unforgettable –worth every dime for a day trip.
+Turner Falls is located in the heart of Chickasaw Country and amid the Arbuckle Mountains.
+It’s not far from the Dallas-Fort Worth area and is a popular destination for North Texas folks.
+It’s beautiful, and the scenery is unforgettable –worth every dime for a day trip.
 Likewise, it’s the perfect place to go on a sunny day or even in the fall.
-The water temperature is cold, and it will always be cold, even in the summer months because it’s a natural swimming pool and natural pools are always cold.
+The water temperature is cold, and it will always be cold, even in the summer months, because it’s a natural swimming pool, and natural pools are always cold.

 Related: Our Oklahoma City Family Adventure

 Things To Do On A Turner Falls Day Trip

 Did you know Turner Falls Park is spread out on three levels?
 I did not.
 The last time I was there, it was on one level, and that’s it, and you could swim under the waterfall.
 So much has changed since I took my first son there.
 You can no longer swim under the waterfall, only “near” it.
 I’m unsure why I haven’t made this place an annual adventure.
 Plus, coupling it with a trip to the Chickasaw National Recreation Area would be fun.

 Turner Falls, OK, is the perfect road trip for the day with the whole family.

 Our Drive To Turner Falls